Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-02-17-Lost-Highway.md

 I don't remember noticing the ironic side of the main theme 20 years ago.
 Let's call it *relationship complications*: uncertainty, obsession, jealousy, all stemming from an awkwardly presented sense of masculinity.
 I love how Lynch plays with it all, perfectly walking the line between irony and mystery.
 After all, isn't it how paranoia works?
 At first it's meaningless, and the next moment it turns into a big deal, seemingly out of nowhere.

-Duality or juxtaposition seems to be a mechanism prevalent across the movie: light and darkness, humor and dread, simplicity and mystery, man vs woman, good vs evil.
+Duality or juxtaposition seems to be a mechanism prevalent across the movie: light and darkness, humor and dread, simplicity and mystery, man versus woman, good vs evil.
 It's all very nuanced though, for example Patricia Arquette's character(s) is both innocent and helpless, and at the same time is the main object of desire and thus the driving force behind most of the movies' events.

 I think she is the closest to The Mystery Man in terms of power, motivation and influence, but she's definitely not evil.
 She is *complete*, and in control.
-And even though they're both probably coming from *The Black Lodge*, it's such a fantastic idea that she never meets The Mystery Man on-screen.
+And even though they're both probably from *The Black Lodge* (at least I like to think so), it's such a fantastic idea that she never meets The Mystery Man on-screen.

 I dig her character a lot more this time around.